Gangneung

-Gangneung (/ko/) is a municipal city in Gangwon province, on the east coast of South Korea.
+Gangneung (/ko/) is a municipal city in the South Korean state of Gangwon, located on the east coast of South Korea.
 It has a population of 213,658 (as of 2017).
 Gangneung is the economic centre of the Yeongdong region of Gangwon State.
 It has many tourist attractions, such as Jeongdongjin, a very popular area for watching the sunrise, and Gyeongpo Beach.
 The city hosted all the ice events for the 2018 Winter Olympics and the 2024 Winter Youth Olympics.

 History

 Gangneung was the home of the Yemaek people in ancient times and became the land of Wiman Joseon in 129 BC.
 In 128 BC, Nam Ryeo, the army officer of Yaekam, punished Wujang of Wiman Korea and became the territory of the Han dynasty.
 In the 14th year of Goguryeo Muchheon (313), it entered Goguryeo territory.

 In 639, Silla occupied this place and ruled it as a 'Sogyeong'.
 In 658, King Moo-yeong abolished the Sogyeong and made an arsenal to send the todok, because it was adjacent to Malgal.
 In 757, it was renamed Sungju and restored it in 776.

 It was renamed Myungju again during the Goryeo period, and it was under the jurisdiction the north of Chuncheon in the 14th year of Sungjong (995).
 It separated the Hamgyeong-do from the Gangeung and called it Gangneung-do, but it has always been the center of administration and military.
 At the beginning of the Joseon Dynasty, it called to Hwadangdo and Wonchundo and rename Gangneung by the name of Gangwon Province in the 5th year of King Sejong (1423).

 Some areas have been incorporated into Yangyang since 1945, and Gangneung City was established in 1995 as the areas of Gangneung and Myeongju merged.

 On 18 September 1996 a North Korean submarine ran aground near Gangneung in an attempted infiltration mission, spurring a 49-day manhunt for the escaped passengers.
 For more details, refer to the 1996 Gangneung submarine infiltration incident.